MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. On the **az104-11-vm0 \| Metrics** blade, on the default chart, note that the only available **Metrics Namespace** is **Virtual Machine Host**.

-    >**Note**: This is expected, since no guest-level diagnostic settings have been configured yet.
-You do have, however, the option of enabling guest memory metrics directly from the **Metrics Namespace** drop down-list.
+    >**Note**: This is expected since no guest-level diagnostic settings have been configured yet.
+You do have, however, the option of enabling guest memory metrics directly from the **Metrics Namespace** dropdown-list.
 You will enable it later in this exercise.

 1. In the **Metric** drop-down list, review the list of available metrics.

-    >**Note**: The list includes a range of CPU, disk, and network-related metrics that can be collected from the virtual machine host, without having access into guest-level metrics.
+    >**Note**: The list includes a range of CPU, disk, and network-related metrics that can be collected from the virtual machine host, without having access to guest-level metrics.

 1. In the **Metric** drop-down list, select **Percentage CPU**, in the **Aggregation** drop-down list, select **Avg**, and review the resulting chart.

-#### Task 5: Configure Azure virtual machine diagnostic settings
+## Task 5: Configure Azure virtual machine diagnostic settings
 In this task, you will configure Azure virtual machine diagnostic settings.

 1. On the **az104-11-vm0** blade, in the **Monitoring** section, click **Diagnostic settings**.

-1. On the **Overview** tab of the **az104-11-vm0 \| Diagnostic settings** blade, click **Enable guest-level monitoring**.
+1. On the **Overview** tab of the **az104-11-vm0 \| Diagnostic settings** blade, select a **Diagnostic storage account**, and then click **Enable guest-level monitoring**.

-    >**Note**: Wait for the operation to take effect.
+    >**Note**: Wait for the diagnostic settings extension to be installed.
 This might take about 3 minutes.

 1. Switch to the **Performance counters** tab of the **az104-11-vm0 \| Diagnostic settings** blade and review the available counters.

     >**Note**: By default, CPU, memory, disk, and network counters are enabled.
-You can switch to the **Custom** view for more detailed listing.
+You can switch to the **Custom** view for a more detailed listing.

 1. Switch to the **Logs** tab of the **az104-11-vm0 \| Diagnostic settings** blade and review the available event log collection options.